 In many ways, my father’s father (my Zeide) evoked pathos.
-He was pathetic, for example, in his impotent rages – against who knows what? – at moments between which he went dutifully about his work, scraping out a living.
+There was something pathetic, for example, in his impotent rages – against who knows what? – at moments between which he went dutifully about his work, scraping out a living.

 Pathetic has negative connotations, but perhaps only from a narrow point of view.